Skip to main content

 Countertop RO systems sit on your counter and plug into a standard outlet — no plumbing required.
 They push water through a semi-permeable membrane that removes 93-99% of dissolved solids, including lead, fluoride, PFAS, and heavy metals.

 The Bluevua RO100ROPOT-UV ($250–$500) adds UV sterilization and a glass carafe, making it the top-tier countertop choice.
-For a more affordable option, its Lite UV sibling ($219.00) delivers 90% of the performance at 70% of the price.
+For a more affordable option, its Lite UV sibling ($100–$250) delivers most of the performance at a significantly lower price.

 Limitations: Uses counter space.
 Produces water slowly.
 Creates wastewater (2:1 to 3:1 pure-to-drain ratio).